29th (Kent) Searchlight Regiment, Royal Artillery: Invasion fears

 The Phoney War ended with the German invasion of France and the Low Countries on 10 May 1940.
 Home Forces became concerned about the threat from German paratroopers and AA Command's units were given anti-invasion roles.
 A plan to attach groups of riflemen from the infantry training centres to 6 AA Division's widely spaced S/L sites foundered on the lack of men.
-Instead the S/L detachments themselves were given the responsibility for attacking parachutists before they could organise, and spare men at company HQs were formed into mobile columns using requisitioned civilian transport to hunt them down.
+Instead, the S/L detachments themselves were given the responsibility for attacking parachutists before they could organise, and spare men at company HQs were formed into mobile columns using requisitioned civilian transport to hunt them down.
 29th AA Battalion drew extra rifles and ammunition from Wainscott Ordnance Store.

-In common with other RE searchlight battalions, the unit was transferred to Royal Artillery in August 1940, becoming 29th (Kent) Searchlight Regiment RA (TA), and the companies were termed batteries.
+In common with other RE searchlight battalions, the unit was transferred to the Royal Artillery in August 1940, becoming 29th (Kent) Searchlight Regiment RA (TA), and the companies were termed batteries.

 The Blitz

 6 AA Division formation badge worn 1941.

 During the summer of 1940, 27 AA Bde HQ moved to 5 AA Division to cover Portsmouth while 6 AA Division concentrated its S/L and Light AA (LAA) gun units in Kent into 56 Light AA Bde.
 This was soon followed by the night-bombing campaign of The Blitz, in which searchlights were a key element in the defences.
 The S/L layouts had been based on a spacing of 3500 yards, but due to equipment shortages this had been extended to 6000 yards by September 1940.
-In November this was changed to clusters of three lights to improve illumination, but this meant that the clusters had to be spaced 10,400 yards apart.
+In November, this was changed to clusters of three lights to improve illumination, but this meant that the clusters had to be spaced 10,400 yards apart.
 The cluster system was an attempt to improve the chances of picking up enemy bombers and keeping them illuminated for engagement by AA guns or Night fighters.
 Eventually, one light in each cluster was to be equipped with SLC radar and act as 'master light', but the radar equipment was still in short supply.

 A new 508 S/L Bty was formed in September 1940 and joined the regiment on 12 November.
-The regiment then supplied a cadre of experienced officers and men to 233rd S/L Training Rgt at Saighton Camp where it provided the basis for a new 548 S/L Bty formed on 16 January 1941.
-This battery later joined a newly forming 90th S/L Rgt.
+The regiment then supplied a cadre of experienced officers and men to 233rd S/L Training Rgt at Saighton Camp, where it provided the basis for a new 548 S/L Bty formed on 16 January 1941.
+This battery later joined the newly forming 90th S/L Rgt.
 By the end of the Blitz, in May 1941, 29th S/L Rgt was still in 56 LAA Bde; 342 S/L Bty had returned to 35th S/L Rgt.